socraticprogrammer/git-flow-automation-for-azure-devops/README.md

-# git-flow-automation-for-azure-devops
+# Git Flow automation for Azure Devops

-This repository is dedicated to automate the process of use Git Flow with PR's on Azure Devops
+This repository is dedicated to automate the process of use Git Flow with PR's on Azure Devops.